Feature-Space Smoothing: Certified Robustness of Deep Representations: Feature-Space Smoothing

 \subsection{Preliminary}

-Let $\mathcal{F}$ denote a general deep learning model consisting of a feature extractor $f_e: \vx \rightarrow \vz$ that maps the input $\vx$ to a feature representation $\vz$, and a predictor $f_d: \vz \rightarrow \vy$ that produces the final output $\vy$.
+Let $\mathcal{F}$ denote a general deep learning model consisting of a feature encoder $f_e: \vx \rightarrow \vz$ that encodes the input $\vx$ to a feature representation $\vz$, and a decoder $f_d: \vz \rightarrow \vy$ that produces the final output $\vy$.
 Let $\mathcal{L}$ denote the general loss function (e.g., cross-entropy) that measures the discrepancy between the model's output and the ground truth.